The hippo Personality

 Hippos have Issues

-Most hippos never really accept themselves for who they are.
-Traditionally viewed as jolly fat people, they have tried every diet on the market.
-The hippo's heart is a cauldron of powerfully conflicting feelings and the average hippo loves to wallow in this emotional stew.
+Most hippos struggle to accept themselves for who they are.
+Traditionally viewed as jolly fat people, the hippo's heart is a cauldron of powerfully conflicting feelings, and the average hippo loves to wallow in this emotional stew.
+Hippos carry around a great deal of unrequited anger from hurtful experiences in their youth, and although they're generally peaceful they can be aggressive when provoked.
 It's not that a hippo gets angry more often than others, it's just that its emotion tends to be magnified to an outrageous degree.
-In fact, the wild variety of hippo kills more people than any other predator in Africa, including the malevolent crocodile.
+Perhaps this is why the wild variety of hippo kills more people than any other predator in Africa, including the malevolent crocodile.

 Hippos are Generous